Personal profile

 Biography

-After my PhD, I joined the UK Health Security Agency, where I developed a lung-on-chip model to study respiratory viral infections and immune responses.
-I focused on a human lung alveolus model infected with SARS-CoV-2 and Influenza A, integrating immune system cells to better understand host-pathogen interactions and evaluate antiviral therapeutics.
+Following my PhD, I joined the UK Health Security Agency, where I developed a CN Bio alveolus lung-on-chip model to investigate respiratory viral infections, including SARS-CoV-2 and Influenza A. My research focused on incorporating immune system components—specifically monocytes and natural killer cells—to study host–pathogen interactions and assess antiviral therapeutics.

-At LSTM, my research focuses on developing a high-throughput B cell screening platform to generate monoclonal antibodies for lateral flow assays detecting Rift Valley fever virus antigens.
-By improving early detection, my work aims to enhance outbreak response and disease surveillance, contributing to the development of accessible, rapid diagnostic tools for affected regions.
+At LSTM, my research is focused on establishing a high-throughput B-cell screening platform to generate mAbs for use in lateral flow assays.
+These assays aim to detect high-priority pathogens such as Rift Valley fever virus, Marburg virus, and Oropouche virus.
+By improving early detection, my work supports stronger outbreak response and disease surveillance, contributing to the development of rapid, accessible diagnostic tools for affected regions.